windevkay/windevkay/README.md

 ## **Hello there 👋**

-I am a Software Engineer based in Canada 🇨🇦 🍁
+I'm a Software Engineer based in Canada 🇨🇦 🍁

 ---